 c.
 Creating accounts for the purpose of selling those accounts

 4.4 Selling Usernames.
-You may not and may not allow any third party to buy or sell usernames.
+You may not and may not allow any third party to buy or sell usernames and organization names.

 5.1 Subject to the Terms, the Service is provided to you without charge up to certain limits.
 Usage over this limit may require you to purchase additional resources or services.
-The pricing for additional resources and services can be found on this website.
+Pricing is set forth at https://www.docker.com/pricing.

 6. User Content